Eden-Alem/Operating-Systems/Virtualization II.md

 **Idea so far:** We want to do SJF (STCF) but we don't know job lengths, and we also like to take response time into consideration (not just turnaround time).
 How to build a real scheduler that takes into account all these things? :)

+**Side note:** Qemu (the emulator) is a program that boots like a real x86 system and emulates it in software which makes it basially slow.